Checklists

 This will open the capture interface where the operator can use the white button to take a photo.
 The operator can take as many photos as they want here before hitting the green check to confirm.

-Once the checklist has been completed, it is then set to the status of ‘Pending Review’ in the ‘Schedule’ in Control Center.
+Once the Checklist has been completed, it is then set to the status of ‘Pending Review’ in the ‘Schedule’ in Control Center.
 Note that if the checklist does not have an approval workflow set against it then it will just complete at this stage.

 3. Reviewing Checklists